"I trust this law firm so much that I refer them friends and family. They are always there for you with advice and guidance." by A.S., Past Client

 Robbery by Sudden Snatching

-It must be proven the defendant took money or other property from the victim with the intent to permanently or temporarily deprive the victim or the owner of the money or other property.
-It also must be proven the victim knew it was being stolen while it was happening.
+It must be proven that the defendant took money or other property from the victim with the intent to permanently or temporarily deprive the victim or the owner of the money or other property.
+It also must be proven that the victim knew it was being stolen while it was happening.

 Under the statutory scheme for sudden snatching robbery, it is not necessary for the prosecutor with the State Attorney’s office to show:

 The defendant used any amount of force beyond that effort necessary to obtain possession of the money or other property,

 The victim offered any resistance to the taking, or

 Sudden snatching robbery typically is charged as a felony of the third-degree, which is punishable by up to five years in prison.
 If, in the course of committing Robbery by Sudden Snatching, the defendant used or carried a firearm or other deadly weapon, the Robbery by Sudden Snatching is a felony of the second-degree, which is punishable by up to 15 years in prison

 Home-Invasion Robbery is different from a burglary.
 Under Florida Statutes §812.135, Home-Invasion Robbery is defined as any robbery that occurs when the offender enters a dwelling with the intent to commit a robbery and commits a robbery of the occupants therein.